5jotters/vRF-briefing/docs/LocalProcedures.md

 ● VMC: RWY 03 or 21 in use.
  - RWY 21: ARCOE recovery in use.
  ![](../Images/ArcoeRecovery.jpg)
- - RWY 03: STRYK recovery in use.
+ - RWY 03: STRYK recovery in use via GASS PK.
  ![](../Images/StrykRecovery.jpg)

 ● IMC: RWY 21 in use.